douglasgreen/outlines/society/philosophy/books.en.md

 20th-century philosophy, influencing thinkers like Saul Kripke and contributing to the development of ordinary language philosophy.

+### "On Certainty" (1969)

+"On Certainty" is a philosophical work by Ludwig Wittgenstein, composed of notes written in the last 18 months of his life.
+It was published posthumously in 1969.
+The work is primarily concerned with epistemology, focusing on the nature of certainty, doubt, and the foundations of knowledge.

+#### Key Themes and Concepts

+1. **Response to G. E. Moore**:

+    - Wittgenstein's work is a response to G. E. Moore's essays, "A Defence of Common Sense" and "Proof of an External World," where Moore argues for the existence of propositions that are beyond skepticism, known as Moorean propositions.
+    - Wittgenstein challenges Moore's view by suggesting that these propositions are not epistemic but serve as a foundation for other empirical statements, akin to a riverbed that supports the flow of a river.

+2. **Hinge Propositions**:

+    - Wittgenstein introduces the concept of "hinge propositions," which are fundamental beliefs that remain fixed to allow other beliefs and language games to function.
+    - These propositions are not subject to doubt in the same way as empirical propositions because they form the backdrop against which doubt and inquiry occur.

+3. **Forms of Life**:

+    - The certainty of some propositions is tied to their integration into our "forms of life," or the everyday activities and practices that give them meaning.
+    - This suggests that certainty is not purely epistemic but is deeply embedded in cultural and contextual practices.

+4. **Critique of Skepticism**:

+    - Wittgenstein critiques radical skepticism by arguing that doubt itself is embedded in a system of beliefs.
+Therefore, doubting everything is self-defeating because it undermines the very framework that makes doubt possible.
+    - He suggests that skepticism is often nonsensical because it attempts to question the very foundations that make questioning possible.

+5. **Psychological vs. Logical Doubt**:
+    - Wittgenstein distinguishes between psychological doubt (a personal inability to doubt) and logical doubt (a structural feature of language games).
+    - He argues that Moorean propositions are exempt from doubt not due to psychological reasons but because they function as rules within language games.

+#### Conclusion

+"On Certainty" explores the limits of skepticism and the nature of foundational beliefs that underpin human knowledge and language.
+Wittgenstein's work suggests that certain propositions are integral to our forms of life and are not subject to the same scrutiny as empirical claims.
+This work remains influential in discussions of epistemology and the philosophy of language, challenging traditional views on knowledge and certainty.

 ## Martin Heidegger (1889-1976)

 ### "Being and Time" (1927)